Christian Mbulu: Motherwell

 On 10 August 2018, Mbulu signed a one-year contract with Motherwell after his release from Millwall at the end of the previous season.
 In October 2018, Mbulu was named as Player of the Round for the third round of the Scottish Challenge Cup after scoring to help Motherwell's under-21 side to a 2–0 win against League of Ireland club Sligo Rovers.
 Mbulu made his league debut for Motherwell on 11 November, when he came on as a second-half substitute in the 77th minute of a game against Rangers at Ibrox.
 On 9 December, two Hearts supporters were arrested on suspicion of racially abusing Mbulu during a match at Tynecastle.
 On 21 May 2019, Motherwell confirmed that Mbulu would be released at the end of his contract on 31 May 2019.

 Crewe Alexandra

 On 30 October 2019, Mbulu signed a short-term contract with Crewe Alexandra until January 2020, making his debut in an EFL Trophy tie against Everton U21s at Gresty Road on 5 November 2019.
 He left Crewe Alexandra by mutual consent on 24 January 2020.

 Morecambe

 Following his release from Crewe, Mbulu joined Morecambe on a deal until the end of the season, making his Morecambe debut in a 2–0 win at Walsall on 28 January 2020.

 Personal life

 Born to Jean Claude Mbulu and Vicky Nzeba, Mbulu of Congolese descent, grew up in London as the eldest of four brothers surrounded by family, love and football.
-This was evident from young and at the tender age of 6, he confidently chose his career path to become a professional footballer.
+This was evident from childhood, and at the age of 6 he chose his career path to become a professional footballer.